-$\textbf{Credits, 3 sem. hrs.} \ \textit{Prerequisite}(s) : \textit{KIN 105 - Comprehensive Health or permission of instructor.}$
+Credits, 3 sem. hrs.
+Prerequisite(s): KIN 105 - Comprehensive Health or permission of instructor.
 An intensive study of the major problems and possible solutions in the area of health education.
 [Crosslisted as: KIN 427.]

 Credits, 3 sem. hrs.
 Prerequisite(s): Acceptance into the TEP for at least one full semester prior to the semester in which student teaching is to be done; completion of all Professional Education, non-block courses and at least three-fourths of all specialization courses.
+Full semester of student teaching.

 Credits, 3 sem. hrs.
 Prerequisite(s): Acceptance into the TEP for at least one full semester prior to the semester in which student teaching is to be done; completion of all Professional Education, non-block courses and at least three-fourths of all specialization courses.
+Full semester of student teaching.

 Credits, 3 sem. hrs.
 Prerequisite(s): Acceptance into the TEP for at least one full semester prior to the semester in which student teaching is to be done; completion of all Professional Education, non-block courses and at least three-fourths of all specialization courses.
+Full semester of student teaching.

 Credits, 3 sem. hrs.
 Prerequisite(s): Acceptance into the TEP for at least one full semester prior to the semester in which student teaching is to be done; completion of all Professional Education, non-block courses and at least three-fourths of all specialization courses.
+Full semester of student teaching.